malaybaku/VMagicMirrorManual/en_about_settings.md

 [![Default Depth Shadow](./images/about_settings/img01_080_shadow_depth_look_far.png)](./images/about_settings/img01_080_shadow_depth_look_far.png){: data-lightbox="img01_080"}

 **NOTE:** Please be aware that some VRM character uses `Unlit` type shader, to which the light setting has no effect.

+For the wind settings:

+* Please setup `VRMSpringBone` beforehand, to enable wind-based motion.
+* Wind feature moves all `VRMSpringBone` components, so "only hair (not skirt)" like setting is not supported.

 ## 3.5.
 Word to Motion